 I can barely comprehend dropping a few hundred dollars for the two of us to do this–let alone the price for a family with small children who may not last the whole night.
 It would be difficult to justify unless money were no object.

-My point is simply that Mickey’s Not So Scary Halloween Party is the wrong comparison.
+However, Mickey’s Not So Scary Halloween Party is the wrong comparison.
 This is a fundamentally different event.
 Again, as we discussed at length in the above announcement post, the heart of the After Hours events is low crowds and short lines at attractions, with the entertainment being the icing on the cake.

 By contrast, the heart of Mickey’s Not So Scary Halloween Party is the entertainment, and short lines for rides are the icing.
 In recent years, Mickey’s Not So Scary Halloween Party has been anything but a “low crowds” event.
 (The last year both were held, the attendance cap was significantly lower for After Hours than Mickey’s Not So Scary Halloween Party–probably less than half…which might explain why it’s almost double the price.)

 Are you considering Disney After Hours Boo Bash because you want a low crowds opportunity to enjoy Magic Kingdom with a Halloween twist?
 Then this event might be for you.
 Even then, this is a lot of money to spend.
 It’s also occurring over the course of two months–August and September–that typically have low crowds during normal operating hours.
-Between that historic precedent and a potential lull in the lead-up to Walt Disney World’s 50th Anniversary (see our updated Best & Worst Months to Visit Walt Disney World in 2021-2022), Disney After Hours Boo Bash may not be a tremendous ‘value-add’ for its first couple months for those wanting to avoid crowds.
+Between that historic precedent and a potential lull in the lead-up to Walt Disney World’s 50th Anniversary (see our updated Best & Worst Months to Visit Walt Disney World in 2022-2023), Disney After Hours Boo Bash may not be a tremendous ‘value-add’ for its first couple months for those wanting to avoid crowds.
 October is another story entirely, though.